Travel stocks fall as Omicron spurs mass flight cancellations for fourth day | Business

 Shares of U.S. airlines and other travel-related companies fell on Monday as rising Omicron cases and weather-related problems forced the cancellation of hundreds more flights, leaving travelers stranded across the country during the holidays.
 Over 800 flights were canceled within, into, or out of the United States on Monday, data from flight-tracking website FlightAware.com showed.

-At least three cruise ships were forced to return to port over the weekend after COVID-19 cases were detected on board, according to media reports.
-Travel firms Booking Holdings Inc, Airbnb Inc , Expedia Group Inc and Tripadvisor Inc were all down between 0.6% and 1.8%.
+Carnival Corp said it had isolated a small number of passengers on board its Carnival Freedom cruise ship due to positive COVID-19 test results.
+All passengers from the cruise trip disembarked on Sunday, and the ship departed Monday afternoon on its next planned voyage, it added.
+Travel firms Airbnb Inc, Expedia Group Inc and Tripadvisor Inc fell between 0.4% and 1%.

-Hotel operators Marriott International Inc, Hilton Worldwide Holdings Inc and Hyatt Hotels Corp fell between 1% and 2%.
+Hotel operators Marriott International Inc and Hilton Worldwide Holdings Inc were down marginally.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)